dsaker/talkliketv/README.md

 - create mailtrap account as described above
 - get smtp username and password from Email Testing Inbox
 - fill in the values for the variables in terraform/terraform.tfvars and ansible/inventory.txt
+- also change google_compute_instance.talkliketv.connection.user and private_key to your user values
+  - (terraform will not allow you to use vars for provisioners with when = destroy)
 - install terraform if needed (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - install anisble if needed (https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)
 ```shell